cristianoc/arc-challenge/symarc/experiments/README.md

 Do not copy the solver or add trial behavior to the stable CLI.
 Share a minimal, behavior-preserving core API refactor only when necessary, with core checks.

+The current reference measurements are in [../results/baseline/](../results/baseline/README.md).
+Cite their source commit and hash; the directory tracks the current baseline and may be refreshed.

 ## Run and record

 1. Create the protocol and register the ID in [RESULTS.md](RESULTS.md) as